Adiman007/react-app/README.md

 # react-app
-Small App using react to improve my React skills
+Small App using react and the pokeAPI to improve my React skills